Bring Light to BBS

 Cannongate Golf Course: 924 Shaw Rd | Sharpsburg, GA 30277

 Registration: 8:30 AM | Shotgun Start: 10:00 AM

-We're excited to open the 5th annual Bring Light to BBS Golf Tournament supporting BBS research for registration.
+We're excited to open the 6th annual Bring Light to BBS Golf Tournament supporting BBS research for registration.
 Over the last 5 years, we've raised more than $100,000 for BBS--and we're seeing results.
-This year the clinical registry that is so important for researchers has enrolled it's 400th patient, a pharmaceutical company is launching a Phase III trial for a drug to treat hunger and obesity symptoms in BBS, and the BBS Foundation is funding new research into possible approaches to limit vision loss in BBS.
+This year the clinical registry that is so important for researchers has enrolled it's 500th patient, a pharmaceutical company is conducting a Phase III trial for a drug to treat hunger and obesity symptoms in BBS, and research on gene therapy funded by the tournament and the BBS Foundation is making marked progress.

 Thank you all for your terrific support!!!